Journey to the Urge Within

-Journey to the Urge Within is the debut album by English saxophonist Courtney Pine.
-It was released on the Verve label in 1986.
+Journey to the Urge Within is the debut album by English saxophonist Courtney Pine, recorded and released in 1986.
+It was released on Antilles New Direction, a sublabel of Antilles, itself a subsidiary of Island Records.

 Reception

 AllMusic awarded the album with 4 stars and its review by Scott Yanow states: "This early Courtney Pine recording (the tenor saxophonist was 22 at the time) features some of the most promising black English jazz musicians of the time, including Pine (who also plays some bass clarinet and soprano), singer Cleveland Watkiss (who often is reminiscent of Bobby McFerrin), vibraphonist Orphy Robinson, and pianist Julian Joseph."

 The album went on to reach number 39 on the UK Albums Chart and earned a silver disc (over 250,000 copies sold), which was unprecedented at the time for a British jazz recording.